Making the Elite: Top Jobs, Disparities, and Solutions: Counterfactuals

 \section{Counterfactuals}

-Using employer willingness to pay for key characteristics, such as caste and pre-college test scores, I evaluate three counterfactual policies to improve both the absolute and relative caste hires at elite firms in a partial equilibrium framework.
+Using \emph{employer willingness to pay} for key characteristics, such as caste and pre-college test scores, I evaluate three counterfactual policies to improve both the absolute and relative caste hires at \emph{elite private-sector firms} in a partial equilibrium framework.
 These policies are:

 \textbf{1.
 Hiring subsidies.} As mentioned in Section~\ref{sec:parameter estimates}, model estimates show that eliminating the gap in each pre-college test score quantile closes only about 10\% of the model-implied caste penalty, suggesting the need for policies that directly mitigate caste disparities.
-In the first counterfactual, I consider one such policy: a hiring subsidy that eliminates the caste penalty by making firms indifferent between observably identical applicants across castes.
+In the first counterfactual, I consider one such policy: a hiring subsidy that eliminates the caste penalty by making elite firms indifferent between observably identical applicants across castes.
 The subsidy is equivalent to the amount employers discount the value of disadvantaged castes---i.e., 4.8\% of average annual salary.
 This amount is a \emph{one-time common payment} to each elite entry-level job, per disadvantaged caste hired, and is similar in spirit to the incentive-based Diversity Index proposed by the Ministry of Minority Affairs \citep{sachar2006, diversityindex2008}.
-Note that, in principle, the hiring subsidy reimburses the employer for a stream of costs incurred in the future and not just the cost of hiring a disadvantaged caste over a single year.
+Note that, in principle, the hiring subsidy reimburses the employer for a \emph{stream of costs} incurred in the future and \emph{not just} the cost of hiring a disadvantaged caste over a single year.

-Given the structure of rookie salaries in elite entry-level jobs in the Indian private sector, a subsidy is also a natural policy to diversify elite hiring.
-Recall that firms cannot not change advertised wages during the course of the placement processes of elite Indian colleges.
-Therefore, a subsidy can be conceptually thought of as firms ``adjusting'' wages for disadvantaged castes, which they might in a less restrained rookie market, with the difference being made up by the government (see ``Pre-Placement Phase" in Section~\ref{sec:data1}).
+Given the structure of employee salaries in elite entry-level jobs in the Indian private sector, a subsidy is also a natural policy to diversify \emph{elite hiring}.
+Recall that firms cannot not change advertised wages \emph{during} the placement processes of elite Indian colleges (see ``Pre-Placement Phase" in Section~\ref{sec:data1}).
+Therefore, a subsidy can be conceptually thought of as firms ``adjusting'' wages for disadvantaged castes, which they could in a less restrained entry-level market, with the difference being made up by the government.

 \textbf{2.
 Pre-college interventions.} Next, I consider a ``pre-college intervention'' that equalizes the distribution of pre-college skills (college entrance exam scores) across castes.
 The pre-college intervention policy encompasses different interventions---usually Randomized Controlled Trials (RCTs)---including hiring tutors, bonuses to teachers, and redesigning school curricula that are evaluated through their impact on educational outcomes, especially test scores \citep{asim2015}.